tizianocitro/ds-and-algo/patterns/stack/README.md

 ### Pop Operation

-The `pop` operation, which removes the topmost element of the stack.
+The `pop` operation removes the stack's topmost element.
 It's like removing the top dish from our pile in the sink.

 In code, popping an element from a stack is usually done in two parts.
 First, we check if there are any elements to remove (we'll look at this more when we discuss stack underflow).
 If there are elements, we remove the top one.